alai889/Stats220/README.md

 # Hello
-I'm Amy a Statistics student at the University of Auckland
+I'm Amy, a Statistics student at the University of Auckland.

+! [] ()